destairdenbi/training-material/video-tutorials/enrichr.md

   knowledge for further downstream analyses.
 - Enrichr is able to contextualize genes, by associating them their GO terms, retrieved from more than 40 gene set libraries.
-- In our Differential gene expression analysis, we ended up with XXX genes being significantly expressed.
+- In our differential gene expression analysis, we ended up with 122 genes being significantly expressed.
 - We can upload this list to Enrichr, and check their functional biological meaning within the context of our analysis.